JayEyeM/Salmon-Flow-Game/README.md

 <h3>Mobile View</h3>
 <img src="mobileViewScreenshot.png" alt="Screenshot of project mobile view" width="20%">

+<h2><a href="https://jayeyem.github.io/Salmon-Flow-Game/">Play the Salmon Flow Game Here!</a></h2>

 <h2>About The Project:</h2>

 Salmon Flow is a continuous 2D top-down avoidance game.

+I chose to do a game like this, because I was intrigued by games such as flappy bird or tetris.
+Games that are just downright addicting.
+I wanted to learn more about how to bring an idea like that to life.
+The inspiration for the Salmon Flow theme was drawn from my days of salmon fishing in the summer time with my father.
+I thought it would be really cool to take that idea of a salmon's journey up river and put it into the form of a simple yet addicting game to be enjoyed by everyone!
+I hope it has met that goal in the eyes of anybody that plays the game.

 For best playing experience(in my opinion), desktop/laptop with keyboard is best.
 However, there is a mobile layout with touchscreen buttons.
 You can make the width of your browser window less than the height to view the mobile layout on your computer, but you